Zehelein/pg-transactional-outbox/lib/README.md

 ## Database server

+This library was tested with PostgreSQL servers starting from version 14.
+But it should most likely work with versions starting from version 12.

+### Polling Listener Setup

+No special extensions or settings are required for the polling listener setup.

+### Logical Replication Setup

-The PostgreSQL database server itself must have the `wal_level` configured as `logical`.
+For the logical replication setup, the PostgreSQL database server itself must have the `wal_level` configured as `logical`.
 This enables the use of the WAL to be notified on e.g. new inserts.
 You should also check the `max_wal_senders`, the `max_wal_size`, and the `min_wal_size` settings to contain values that match your architecture.
 Setting a large size could consume/max out the disk space.
 Setting the value too low could lead to lost events in case your WAL consumer is down for a longer duration.
 An example `postgres.conf` file is shown in the `./infra` folder.
 This folder includes also a `docker-compose.yml` file to set up a PostgreSQL server with these default values (and a RabbitMQ instance for running the examples).

 This library uses the standard PostgreSQL logical decoding plugin `pgoutput`.
 This plugin is included directly in PostgreSQL since version 9.4.
 Other